 Gone are the days for single-channel retailers, in today’s era it’s important to make your business stand out from the others.
 The customers wish to possess the ability to shop whenever they want, from wherever they want, and however they want, single-channel retailers have failed to cater to these consumer needs leading to the emergence of multichannel and omnichannel retail.

-<first>What is Multichannel retail?<first>
+What is Multichannel retail?

-<head-two>Multichannel Retailing<head-two> is the practice of engaging customers through multiple options to interact and purchase with your brand.
+Multichannel Retailing is the practice of engaging customers through multiple options to interact and purchase with your brand.
 The brand remains a centerpiece in this retail model, while other channels act as independent silos.
 It may include selling through traditional outlets such as brick-and-mortar stores, catalogs, mails, and telephones or nontraditional electronic and mobile outlets like websites, emails, apps, social networks, and E-marketplaces.

 Thus, marketing, sales, communication, and shopping experiences are different for different channels.